michowski/ts-init/README.md

 # ts init

-Minimalist TypeScript packages initializer - like `npm init`, but for TS.
+Minimalist TypeScript package initializer - like `npm init`, but for TS.

 Install globally:
 ```sh